fabianlopezdev/fetch-wordpress-api/README.md

 const posts = await fetchPosts(5);

-// Fetch 3 posts containing only the title, content, and categories const postFields = [
+// Fetch 3 posts containing only the title, content, and categories const postFields: PostFields = ['title', 'content', 'categories']; // Remember to import the type PostFields to get suggestions about the post fields available and to avoid passing anything other than a possible field.
-  PostFields.title,
-  PostFields.content,
-  PostFields.categories,
-]; // Remember to import the type PostFields at the beginning of your file

 const posts = await fetchPosts(3, postFields);
 ```